alepoptosis/covid_model/README.md

 ## Week 9

 - Added a visualisation for the log of cases vs time to analyse the effect of varying p-inf-init
+- Fixed the random number generators to include floats, this will ensure that float parameters (especially those between 0 and 1) actually work instead of just effectively being 0